 If you want to personalize and brighten your RV but are worried about making any changes that can't be undone, you might consider one of these ideas.

 RV owners Kristin and Erica pinned new fabric onto their cornices.
 This can be one of the least costly ways to makeover your RV windows.
 You could even use thumbtacks!

-RV owner Cathy pinned lace table runners to her cornices, using a butter knife to tuck the ends in at the edges.
+RV owner Cathy pinned lace table runners to her valances, using a butter knife to tuck the ends in at the edges.
 She also used tension rods to hang the lace curtains from under the cornices.

 Cornice / Valance Makeover Ideas

 28. Hanging Curtains Behind the Valance (+ adding lanterns)

 RV owners Jenn and Penny worked with their RV's original decor by hanging curtains from a tension rod under the original cornice.
 Penny also added battery-operated lanterns on hooks, which she says she takes down while the RV is moving.

 Owner Jenn Hogan used a simple tension rod to hang curtains behind her RV's valances.

 30. Recovering the Cornice/Valance with New Fabric